 MEDEX 557: Behavioral Medicine I – 2 credits

 Students learn process skills and interpersonal skills needed for a career in primary care practice with an emphasis on learning to efficiently guide clinical interviews and respond to patients’ emotional cues.
-Students will also learn assessment skills for the diagnosis of emotional problems and the management skills used in primary care practice to deal with these problems.
-Students will participate in an interview of a patient with a chronic mental illness.
+Students will also learn assessment skills for the diagnosis of emotional problems and the management skills used in primary care practice to deal with behavioral medicine problems.
+Specific topics include managing difficult patients, delivering serious news, issues of aging and elder abuse, trauma and stressor related disorders and trauma informed care, and healthcare for people living homeless.

 MEDEX 570: Professional Role Development I – 1 credit